 As someone who is already an avid DIY-er, it didn’t long me to decide I would cook baby food from scratch.
 I’ve had a few other moms (and expectant moms!) ask me about how I cook baby food so I wanted to write this post to share some tips.

-How to Cook Baby Food
+Cook Baby Food

 First of all, it’s been extremely easy and fun to cook baby food!
 Second, I have to attribute most of my education on how to cook baby food from one book – The Wholesome Baby Food Guide.
 Initially I checked out several baby food books from the library.
 While there are many wonderful resources on how to cook baby food, I found the Wholesome Baby Food Guide to be my favorite.